A Prototype Knockoff Filter for Group Selection with FDR Control: Abstract

 \section{Abstract}

 In many applications, we need to study a linear regression model that consists of a response variable and a large number of potential explanatory variables and determine which variables are truly associated with the response.
-In 2015, Barber and Cand\`es introduced a new variable selection procedure called the knockoff filter to control the false discovery rate (FDR) and proved that this method achieves exact FDR control.
-In this paper, we provide some analysis of the knockoff filter and its variants.
-Based on our analysis, we propose a PCA prototype group selection filter that has exact group FDR control and several advantages over existing group selection methods for strongly correlated features.
-Another contribution is that we propose a new noise estimator that can be incorporated into the knockoff statistic from a penalized method without violating the exchangeability property.
-Our analysis also reveals that some knockoff statistics, including the Lasso path and the marginal correlation statistics, suffer from the alternating sign effect.
-To overcome this deficiency, we introduce the notion of a good statistic and propose several alternative statistics that take advantage of the good statistic property.
-Finally, we present a number of numerical experiments to demonstrate the effectiveness of our methods and confirm our analysis.
+In \cite{Candes}, the authors introduced a new variable selection procedure called the knockoff filter to control the false discovery rate (FDR) and proved that this method achieves exact FDR control.
+In this paper, we propose a prototype knockoff filter for group selection by extending the Reid-Tibshirani prototype method \cite{Tib}.
+Our prototype knockoff filter improves the computational efficiency and statistical power of the Reid-Tibshirani prototype method when it is applied for group selection.
+In some cases when the group features are spanned by one or a few hidden factors, we demonstrate that the PCA prototype knockoff filter outperforms the Dai-Barber group knockoff filter \cite{Barber}.
+We present several numerical experiments to compare our prototype knockoff filter with the Reid-Tibshirani prototype method and the group knockoff filter.
+We have also conducted some analysis of the knockoff filter.
+Our analysis reveals that some knockoff path method statistics, including the Lasso path statistic, may lead to loss of power for certain design matrices and a specially designed response even if their signal strengths are still relatively strong.